-A Si(L1) Compton recoil gamma ray spectrometer was used to quantify the 2.185 MeV Ce-144 gamma radiation in the A and B MU&P demineralizer cubicles.
+A Si(Li) Compton recoil gamma ray spectrometer was used to quantify the 2.185 MeV Ce-144 gamma radiation in the A and B MU&P demineralizer cubicles.
 This detector obtains a continuous spectra which is then used to determine the intensity of the 2.185 MeV gamma radiation.
 The technique utilizes a shielded directional gamma probe to isolate and quantify fuel deposits inside piping and/or components in each cubicle.
+Additionally, a directional gamma probe and a cadmium telluride gamma spectrometer were used to measure the "B" Core Flood Tank Line.